 In a bizarre twist, Ollie’s milk was put in paper cartons and parachuted down to the spectators.
 For you dairy-philes out there, Elm Farm Ollie was a Guernsey cow.

 Obviously, there are so many goofy things that have been done or attempted in airplanes, that we will need another article listing some of the most bizarre.
 Stay tuned!
-Meanwhile, feel free to nominate your own crazy aviation stunts for inclusion in a future list.

 Your readership is much appreciated!